huanqiwen/huanqiwen.github.io/_notes/toeic_geometry.md

 ---
 layout: page
-title: Toric geometry seminar
+title: Toric Geometry Seminar
 description: Graduate-level
 importance: 1
 ---

 I was the speaker for the Toric Geometry Seminar (Fall 2023 – Fall 2024).
 The main references were Fulton’s Introduction to Toric Varieties and Cox–Little–Schenck’s Toric Varieties.
-Below are my notes, which I may later organize in LaTeX.
+Below are my notes — I’ll complete them later or organize them into a LaTeX format.

 ### Notes list (To be continued)